Composition closed premodel structures and the Kreweras lattice: Application: Model structures on as tricolored trees

 In the previous section we produced a bijection between composition closed premodel structures on $[n]$ and Kreweras intervals.
-In this section we will relate composition closed premodel structures to certain triangulations using the work~\cite{intervals}.
-Following this we will identify which triangulations correspond to model structures on $[n]$.
+In this section we will relate composition closed premodel structures to tricolored trees using the work~\cite{intervals}.
+Following this we will identify which of these trees correspond to model structures on $[n]$.
+Let us begin by introducing our trees of interest:

-\begin{defn} A \emph{stacked triangulation} is a triangulation formed by iteratively inserting a vertex of degree 3 starting from the base triangulation of \autoref{fig:base}.